scala/scala.epfl.ch/corporate-membership.md

 Advisory Board Membership dues are paid annually.

-- Monetary Contribution: organizations that are significantly invested in Scala, invited to join at the 50,000CHF level.
+- Advisory Board: organizations that are significantly invested in Scala, invited to join at the 50,000CHF level.
+- Affiliate: organizations that are moderately invested in Scala, invited to join at the 15,000CHF level.
-- Engineering Time Contribution: there is an option to contribute engineering time in 50,000CHF equivalent to become a member.
+- Engineering Time Contribution: there is an option to contribute engineering time in 50,000CHF or 15,000 equivalent to become a member or affiliate.
 Please get in touch with us to discuss this option.

 Organizations that are unable to join at the above levels may consider making a contribution totalling 1,500CHF or more.
 With this contribution, you will be